SaintsConnor/ScriptHub/README.md

 Here is a list of scripts currently available in the ScriptHub repository:

-**Linux Hardening Default (BlueTeam)** Scans for common services and hardens them
+**Linux Hardening Default (BlueTeam)** Scans for common services and hardens them **Enumeration (RedTeam)** The "Enumeration Script" automates info gathering for pen testing with Nmap, Dirb to identify ports, sub-domains, web directories, and known CVEs with PoC.

 **Contact**
 If you have any questions or suggestions for ScriptHub, please contact the developer on Discord at connor#2597.